khufkens/phenocam-installation-tool/README.md

 For the script to run successfully you will need a telnet client.
 As of Windows 7 telnet is not installed by default anymore but can still be downloaded from the Microsoft website.
 Full instructions can be found [here](http://technet.microsoft.com/en-us/library/cc771275%28v=ws.10%29.aspx).

-Similar, more recent versions of MacOS (formerly OSX) do not include the telnet client either.
+Similarly, more recent versions of MacOS (formerly OSX) do not include the telnet client either.
 You will have to install the client by following these instructions:

 ```
 1 - It is required that you have XCODE installed and configured